March 2nd, 2017

 Public Financing of Campaigns

 Rep. Eshoo is a longtime supporter of public financing of elections, because every candidate who has broad grassroots support should be given a fair chance to be elected, not just those with personal wealth or special interests on their side.
-In the 113th Congress, Rep. Eshoo supports several bills that would overhaul our outdated presidential campaign public financing system and institute public financing for all federal cmapaings.
+Rep. Eshoo has cosponsored several bills that would overhaul our outdated presidential campaign public financing system and institute public financing for all federal campaigns.
 These proposals will give voice to small-dollar donors and allow candidates to spend more time connecting with and engaging voters, rather than fundraising from special interests.

-Rep. Eshoo is an original cosponsor of H.R.
-270, the Empowering Citizens Act, which would provide public funds at a 5-to-1 matching rate for donations of up to $250, if the candidate agrees to abide by lowered contribution limits.
+Rep. Eshoo is a cosponsor of H.R.
+20, the Government by the People Act, which creates a $25 refundable tax credit for political donations; create a matching fund for small-dollar campaign donations ($150 or less) if the candidate agrees to forgo big money special interests; and create a special fund for candidates who are bombarded with Super PAC ads and dark money spending in the final 60 days of the election.
 This would amplify the voices of small donors over special interests, and would help ensure that the best, not the richest, candidate can win.

 In this section, you will find information on the many ways my office can help you and your family.
 Below is a list of the issues we commonly address.
 If you cannot find what you're looking for, please either email me or call my Palo Alto District Office and we will do our best to answer any questions you may have.